prvashisht/classic-web-search/README.md

-# Web Only (Legacy) Google Search Chrome Extension
+# Web Only (Classic) Google Search Chrome Extension

 [![Version](https://img.shields.io/badge/Version-1.0-blue.svg)]()

-This Chrome extension automatically redirects your Google searches to the legacy web only version of Google Search.
+This Chrome extension automatically redirects your Google searches to the classic web only version of Google Search.

 ## Features

-- **Web Only Google Search:** Automatically redirects your Google searches to the legacy web only version.
+- **Web Only Google Search:** Automatically redirects your Google searches to the classic web only version.
 - **Dynamic Search:** The extension only works when the search query changes, allowing the user to switch to any other search type within the same query.
 - **Toggle Feature:** Easily enable or disable the extension with a single click from the extension icon.

 ## Installation

-You can install the extension from the [Chrome Web Store](https://pratyushvashisht.com/legacywebsearch) or follow these steps for local development:
+You can install the extension from the [Chrome Web Store](https://pratyushvashisht.com/classicwebsearch) or follow these steps for local development:

 1. Clone the repository:
 ```